Request a review of anti-social behaviour or hate incident

 If you are reporting an anti-social behaviour incident for the first time, please report it to our community safety team by:

-What is the aim of the community trigger process?
+What is the aim of the case review process?

-The community trigger process is designed to ensure that the police, local authorities and other relevant organisations work together to try to resolve any complaints of anti-social behaviour and hate incidents by talking about the problem, sharing information and using resources to try to reach an agreeable outcome.
+The ASB case review process is designed to ensure that the police, local authorities and other relevant organisations work together to try to resolve any complaints of anti-social behaviour and hate incidents by talking about the problem, sharing information and using resources to try to reach an agreeable outcome.

-Victims or representatives of victims (where the victim provides written consent).
+Victims or representatives of victims (where the victim provides written consent) can raise an ASB case review.
 Victims can be individuals or businesses.

-You can ask to activate a community trigger if, within the last six months:
+You can ask to activate an ASB case review if, within the last six months:

 You must have reported each incident within one calendar month of it happening.